navigation

 The 62nd Division’s first listed fighting on the Western Front came during the operations on the Ancre, from 15 February to 13 March 1917.

-This placed Herbert’s division in the hard, damaged country left by the Somme fighting.
+This placed the division in the hard, damaged country left by the Somme fighting.
 The men would have found broken trenches, shell holes, wire, mud, and villages reduced to ruins.

-Herbert’s battalion was now learning, or relearning, the rhythm of front-line life within a new division.
+Herbert’s future battalion was now learning, or relearning, the rhythm of front-line life within a new division.

 March to April 1917: The German retreat to the Hindenburg Line